-$^{^2}$ The present value of new business premium income is calculated applying the same assumptions as are used for the calculation of new business value, and is based on the premiums before the deduction of reinsurance premiums.
+2 The present value of new business premium income is calculated applying the same assumptions as are used for the calculation of new business value, and is based on the premiums before the deduction of reinsurance premiums.

 As at March 31, As at March 31, Change

-2010 2009
+2011 2010

-Value of new business 23.8 16.5 7.3
+Value of new business 31.0 23.8 7.3

-Present value of new business premiums 224.0 214.2 9.7
+Present value of new business premiums 262.6 224.0 38.6

-collected 224.0 214.2 9.1
+collected

-Value of new business / Present value of 10.6% 7 79/ 2 09/
+Value of new business / Present value of 11.8% 10.6% 1.2%

-new business premiums collected 10.0% 1.170 2.970
+new business premiums collected

-Relationships between the annualized premiums from new business and the present value of new business premiums collected for the fiscal year are as follows:
+Relationships between the total annualized amount of regular premiums and the present value of new business premiums collected for the fiscal year are as follows:

-(in Billions of Yen)

-As at March 31, 2010 As at March 31, Change
+As at March 31, 2011 As at March 31, Change 2010 Single premiums from new business 11.8 2.2 9.6 Total annualized amount of regular 30.5 27.9 2.5 premiums 3 Average annual premium multiplier 4 8.2 7.9 0.3

-2009

-Single premiums from new business 2.2 1.9 0.3

-Annualized level premiums from new 27.0 25.2 2.7

-business 3 21.9 23.2 2.1

-Average annual premium multiplier 4 7.9 8.4 -0.5

 2.6.
-Reconciliation analysis from MCEV as at the end of March 2009
+Reconciliation analysis from MCEV as at the end of March 2010

-The table below shows the reconciliation analysis of the MCEV as at March 31, 2010, with the MCEV as at March 31, 2009, in the format prescribed by the MCEV Principles.
-Please refer to "5.
-Reconciliation analysis from TEV (as at the end of March 2009)" for an analysis of the differences between the MCEV and TEV as at the end of March 2009.
+The table below shows the reconciliation analysis of the MCEV as at March 31, 2011, with the MCEV as at March 31, 2010, in the format prescribed by the MCEV Principles.

-3 Annualized level premiums from new business are calculated as the number of premium payments made in a year multiplied by the premium amount per payment.
+3 The total annualized amount of regular premiums is calculated as the number of premium payments made in a year multiplied by the premium amount per payment.
 It should be noted that the definition of annualized premiums here is different from that used in disclosures such as the financial results and annual reports.